richmondu/libfaceid/README.md

 - Update the library and configure the parameters directly.

 #### Accuracy
-- Add more datasets if possible.
+- Add more datasets if possible (ex. do data augmentation).
 More images per person will often result to higher accuracy.
 - Add face alignment if faces in the datasets are not aligned or when faces may be unaligned in actual deployment.
 - Update the library and configure the parameters directly.